 QUTB SHAHI TOMBS – Hyderabad India

-The galleries of the smaller tombs are of a single storey while the larger ones are two storied.
-In the centre of each tomb is a sarcophagus which overlies the actual burial vault in a crypt below.
+The galleries of the smaller tombs are of a single storey while the larger ones are two-storied.
+In the centre of each tomb is a sarcophagus that overlies a burial vault in a crypt below.
 The domes were originally overlaid with blue and green tiles, of which only a few pieces now remain.

-The tombs form a large cluster and stand on a raised platform.
+The tombs form a large cluster and each stands on a raised platform.
 The tombs are domed structures built on a square base surrounded by pointed arches, a distinctive style that blends Persian, Pashtun and Hindu forms.
-The tombs are structures with intricately carved stonework and are surrounded by landscaped gardens.
+The tombs are structures with intricately carved stonework surrounded by landscaped gardens.

 The tombs were once furnished with carpets, chandeliers and velvet canopies on silver poles.
-Copies of the Quran were kept on pedestals and readers recited verses from the holy book at regular intervals.
+Copies of the Quran were kept on pedestals and readers recited verses from the holy book.
 Golden spires were fitted over the tombs of the sultans to distinguish their tombs from those of other members of the royal family.

 Image result for Qutb Shahi Tombs